MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 The crucial fields we'll lift off the real entry are `TimeDateStamp` (from the PE's `IMAGE_FILE_HEADER`), `BaseNameHashValue` (a hash the loader computes from `BaseDllName` and uses for fast lookups), `OriginalBase` (the PE's preferred load address before ASLR), and `SigningLevel` (a single byte the loader sets from Code Integrity policy: 0 = unsigned, 4 = authenticode-signed, 12 = Microsoft-signed, etc.).
 Anything that's "supposed to be constant" for a given DLL is what an integrity check would compare.

 ### 3. Build the phantom

+This is the heart of the technique.
+Two heap allocations, one a fake `LDR_DATA_TABLE_ENTRY` and one a fake `LDR_DDAG_NODE`.
+Filling them out correctly is what gets the loader to accept this region as a real module instead of dereferencing through a NULL field five minutes later when something walks the wrong list.

 ```cpp
 auto* entry = (LdrEntry*) RtlAllocateHeap(heap, HEAP_ZERO_MEMORY,